openbraininstitute/neurodamus/docs/source/architecture.rst

 managers since they are now handled by the Circuits class.*

 *Technical note:* These properties are read-only objects for internal attributes `_`prefixed.
-Besides them, many other internal attributes exist, but at least two are worth being mentioned:
-`self._base_circuit` and `self._extra_circuits`.
-The first

 Cells
 -----